News

 U.S. Marines and Japan Ground Self Defense Force members salute as each nations’ national anthem plays marking the beginning of Forest Light 16-1 at Camp Imazu, Takashima, Japan, Sept.
 6, 2015.
 Forest Light will take place Sept.
 7-18 with approximately 240 Marines working next to 350 JGSDF members.
 The exercise will consist of combined mortar live fire, establishing forward arming and refueling points, combined helicopter borne skills and combined-arms training.
 The JGSDF members are from 50th Infantry Regiment, 14th Brigade.
 The Marines are with 1st Battalion, 2nd Marine Regiment currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force. - U.S. Marines and Japan Ground Self Defense Force members salute as each nations’ national anthem plays marking the beginning of Forest Light 16-1 at Camp Imazu, Takashima, Japan, Sept.
 6, 2015.
 Forest Light will take place Sept.
 7-18 with approximately 240 Marines working next to 350 JGSDF members.
 The exercise will consist of combined mortar live fire, establishing forward arming and refueling points, combined helicopter borne skills and combined-arms training.
 The JGSDF members are from 50th Infantry Regiment, 14th Brigade.
 The Marines are with 1st Battalion, 2nd Marine Regiment currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force.

-Hospitalman Dante Johnson, a hospital corpsman with Headquarters and Support Company, 1st Battalion, 4th Marine Regiment, Marine Rotational Force – Darwin and a native of Chicago, Illinois, removes an adult patient from an overturned car during a Remote Pre-Hospital Trauma and Disaster Course May 13 at the Marrara Fire Department, Northern Territory, Australia.
-The course refreshed the corpsmen’s basic casualty care response skills and provided them with lectures, skills labs and real world practical application addressing mass casualty care in remote areas.
-The MRF-D deployment enables Marines and sailors to effectively train, exercise and operate with partner to enhance regional security and build the capacity to respond more rapidly to natural disasters and crises throughout the region (U.S. Marine Corps photo by Cpl.
-Reba James/Released) - Hospitalman Dante Johnson, a hospital corpsman with Headquarters and Support Company, 1st Battalion, 4th Marine Regiment, Marine Rotational Force – Darwin and a native of Chicago, Illinois, removes an adult patient from an overturned car during a Remote Pre-Hospital Trauma and Disaster Course May 13 at the Marrara Fire Department, Northern Territory, Australia.
-The course refreshed the corpsmen’s basic casualty care response skills and provided them with lectures, skills labs and real world practical application addressing mass casualty care in remote areas.
-The MRF-D deployment enables Marines and sailors to effectively train, exercise and operate with partner to enhance regional security and build the capacity to respond more rapidly to natural disasters and crises throughout the region (U.S. Marine Corps photo by Cpl.
+Hospital Corpsman 2nd Class (FMF) Matthew Powell (left) and Hospitalman Dante Johnson (right), both hospital corpsmen with Headquarters and Support Company, 1st Battalion, 4th Marine Regiment, Marine Rotational Force – Darwin, worked on reviving a patient during a real world application during a Remote Pre-Hospital Trauma and Disaster Course May 13 at the Marrara Fire Department, Northern Territory, Australia.
+The course refreshed the corpsmen’s basic casualty care response skills and provided them with lectures, skills lab and real world practical application addressing mass casualty care in remote areas.
+The MRF-D deployment enables Marines and sailors to effectively train, exercise and operate with partner to enhance regional security and build the capacity to respond more rapidly to natural disasters and crises throughout the region.
+Powell is a native of Littlerock, Arkansas and Johnson is a native of Chicago, Illinois.
+(U.S. Marine Corps photo by Cpl.
+Reba James/Released) - Hospital Corpsman 2nd Class (FMF) Matthew Powell (left) and Hospitalman Dante Johnson (right), both hospital corpsmen with Headquarters and Support Company, 1st Battalion, 4th Marine Regiment, Marine Rotational Force – Darwin, worked on reviving a patient during a real world application during a Remote Pre-Hospital Trauma and Disaster Course May 13 at the Marrara Fire Department, Northern Territory, Australia.
+The course refreshed the corpsmen’s basic casualty care response skills and provided them with lectures, skills lab and real world practical application addressing mass casualty care in remote areas.
+The MRF-D deployment enables Marines and sailors to effectively train, exercise and operate with partner to enhance regional security and build the capacity to respond more rapidly to natural disasters and crises throughout the region.
+Powell is a native of Littlerock, Arkansas and Johnson is a native of Chicago, Illinois.
+(U.S. Marine Corps photo by Cpl.
 Reba James/Released)

-Republic of Korea and U.S. Marines clear a building during Korean Marine Exchange Program 15-17 Feb.
-9 at the Cham Sae Mi Close-Quarters Battle Training Facility in Pohang, Republic of Korea.
-KMEP 15-17 is a regularly-scheduled, bilateral, small-unit training exercise, which enhances the combat readiness and interoperability of ROK and U.S. Marine Corps forces.
+Republic of Korea and U.S. Marines prepare to fire a shoulder-launched multipurpose assault weapon during Korean Marine Exchange Program 15-17 Feb.
+13 at the Cham Sae Mi Close-Quarters Battle Training Facility in Pohang, Republic of Korea.
+The SMAW is a shoulder-launched rocket weapon with the primary function of being a portable assault weapon and a secondary anti-armor rocket launcher.
+From planning to execution, KMEP 15-17 has been a bilateral and collaborative effort between ROK and U.S. Marine Corps forces.
 The ROK Marines are with Company 5, 32nd Battalion, 1st ROK Marine Division.
-The U.S. Marines are with Company I, 3rd Battalion, 3rd Marine Regiment, currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force under the unit deployment program. - Republic of Korea and U.S. Marines clear a building during Korean Marine Exchange Program 15-17 Feb.
-9 at the Cham Sae Mi Close-Quarters Battle Training Facility in Pohang, Republic of Korea.
-KMEP 15-17 is a regularly-scheduled, bilateral, small-unit training exercise, which enhances the combat readiness and interoperability of ROK and U.S. Marine Corps forces.
+The U.S. Marines are with Company I, 3rd Battalion, 3rd Marine Regiment, currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force under the unit deployment program. - Republic of Korea and U.S. Marines prepare to fire a shoulder-launched multipurpose assault weapon during Korean Marine Exchange Program 15-17 Feb.
+13 at the Cham Sae Mi Close-Quarters Battle Training Facility in Pohang, Republic of Korea.
+The SMAW is a shoulder-launched rocket weapon with the primary function of being a portable assault weapon and a secondary anti-armor rocket launcher.
+From planning to execution, KMEP 15-17 has been a bilateral and collaborative effort between ROK and U.S. Marine Corps forces.
 The ROK Marines are with Company 5, 32nd Battalion, 1st ROK Marine Division.
 The U.S. Marines are with Company I, 3rd Battalion, 3rd Marine Regiment, currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force under the unit deployment program.

 U.S. Marine Cpl.
 Alex S. Rankin, center, digs a hiding position alongside Republic of Korea Marines during Korean Marine Exchange Program 15-4 Feb.
 4 at the Pyeongchang Winter Training Facility, Pyeongchang, Republic of Korea.
 The ROK recon Marines specialize in stealth and scouting, so this training teaches the Marines how to survive without getting caught and still accomplishing the mission.
 This exercise highlights the two countries’ combined commitment to the defense of the ROK and peace and security in the region.
 Rankin, a Secane, Pennsylvania, native, is an intelligence specialist with Company L, 3rd Battalion, 3rd Marine Regiment, currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force under the unit deployment program.
 The ROK Marines are with 1st Reconnaissance Battalion, 1st ROK Marine Division. - U.S. Marine Cpl.
 Alex S. Rankin, center, digs a hiding position alongside Republic of Korea Marines during Korean Marine Exchange Program 15-4 Feb.
 4 at the Pyeongchang Winter Training Facility, Pyeongchang, Republic of Korea.
 The ROK recon Marines specialize in stealth and scouting, so this training teaches the Marines how to survive without getting caught and still accomplishing the mission.
 This exercise highlights the two countries’ combined commitment to the defense of the ROK and peace and security in the region.
 Rankin, a Secane, Pennsylvania, native, is an intelligence specialist with Company L, 3rd Battalion, 3rd Marine Regiment, currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force under the unit deployment program.
 The ROK Marines are with 1st Reconnaissance Battalion, 1st ROK Marine Division.

-Republic of Korea Marines demonstrate their combat tactics for U.S. Marines during Korean Marine Exchange Program 15-4 Feb.
-4 at the Pyeongchang Winter Training Facility, Pyeongchang, Republic of Korea.
-Sharing cultures is a significant factor in gaining a better understanding of the combat tactics of the two forces despite the language barrier, according to ROK Marine Capt.
-Moon Jung Hwan.
-KMEP is a regularly scheduled, bilateral, small-unit training exercise, which enhances the combat readiness and interoperability of ROK and U.S. Marine Corps’ forces.
+Republic of Korea and U.S. Marines perform pivot drills during Korean Marine Exchange Program 15-4 Feb.
+5 at the Pyeongchang Winter Training Facility, Pyeongchang, Republic of Korea.
+This training ensured that the ROK and U.S. Marines’ understanding of each other’s combat tactics is at the highest level possible.
+The overarching goal of the KMEP is to enhance and improve the interoperability of ROK and U.S. Marine Corps forces.
 The ROK Marines are with 1st Reconnaissance Battalion, 1st ROK Marine Division.
 The U.S. Marines are with Company L, 3rd Battalion, 3rd Marine Regiment, currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force under the unit deployment program.
 (U.S. Marine Corps photo by Pfc.
-Cedric R. Haller II/Released) - Republic of Korea Marines demonstrate their combat tactics for U.S. Marines during Korean Marine Exchange Program 15-4 Feb.
-4 at the Pyeongchang Winter Training Facility, Pyeongchang, Republic of Korea.
-Sharing cultures is a significant factor in gaining a better understanding of the combat tactics of the two forces despite the language barrier, according to ROK Marine Capt.
-Moon Jung Hwan.
-KMEP is a regularly scheduled, bilateral, small-unit training exercise, which enhances the combat readiness and interoperability of ROK and U.S. Marine Corps’ forces.
+Cedric R. Haller II/Released) - Republic of Korea and U.S. Marines perform pivot drills during Korean Marine Exchange Program 15-4 Feb.
+5 at the Pyeongchang Winter Training Facility, Pyeongchang, Republic of Korea.
+This training ensured that the ROK and U.S. Marines’ understanding of each other’s combat tactics is at the highest level possible.
+The overarching goal of the KMEP is to enhance and improve the interoperability of ROK and U.S. Marine Corps forces.
 The ROK Marines are with 1st Reconnaissance Battalion, 1st ROK Marine Division.
 The U.S. Marines are with Company L, 3rd Battalion, 3rd Marine Regiment, currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force under the unit deployment program.
 (U.S. Marine Corps photo by Pfc.
 Cedric R. Haller II/Released)

 Lance Cpl.
 Christian J. Hernandez (left) and Lance Cpl.
 Giovonni Mejia fire the M777A2 lightweight 155 mm howitzer Jan.
 31 to support units engaged in the mechanized assault course at Marine Air Ground Combat Center Twentynine Palms during Integrated Training Exercise 2-15.
 “Fighting with combined arms is on of the most important parts of the (Marine Air-Ground Task Force),” said Lt.
 Col. Neil J. Owens.
 Giovonni, a Dallas, Texas native and Hernandez, a Buford, Georgia, native are both cannoneers with 1st Battalion, 12th Marine Regiment, currently assigned to 3rd Battalion, 12th Marines, 3rd Marine Division, III Marine Expeditionary Force for ITX 2-15, as part of the ground combat element for SPMAGTF-4.
 Owens, a Medford, Massechusetts, native, is the commanding officer for 3rd Bn., 12th Marines.
 (U.S. Marine Corps photo by Lance Cpl.
 William Hester/ Released) - Lance Cpl.
 Christian J. Hernandez (left) and Lance Cpl.
 Giovonni Mejia fire the M777A2 lightweight 155 mm howitzer Jan.
 31 to support units engaged in the mechanized assault course at Marine Air Ground Combat Center Twentynine Palms during Integrated Training Exercise 2-15.
 “Fighting with combined arms is on of the most important parts of the (Marine Air-Ground Task Force),” said Lt.
 Col. Neil J. Owens.
 Giovonni, a Dallas, Texas native and Hernandez, a Buford, Georgia, native are both cannoneers with 1st Battalion, 12th Marine Regiment, currently assigned to 3rd Battalion, 12th Marines, 3rd Marine Division, III Marine Expeditionary Force for ITX 2-15, as part of the ground combat element for SPMAGTF-4.
 Owens, a Medford, Massechusetts, native, is the commanding officer for 3rd Bn., 12th Marines.
 (U.S. Marine Corps photo by Lance Cpl.
 William Hester/ Released)